 Ci - Countering Violent Extremism

-Join Dr Charles Kriel in London for Artificial Intelligence and violent extremism, a special edition of Ci — Countering Violent Extremism.
+From London, join Charles Kriel for Ci — Countering Violent Extremism.

 Fake News, Fake Wars, Fake Worlds

 You can read Dr Charles Kriel's article, Fake News, Fake Wars, Fake Worlds, in the NATO journal, Defence Strategic Communications.
 Charles talks about the article in our latest podcast, Immigration and Terror.

 Ci - CVE Extra will launch soon, and deliver extra content to listeners who subscribe to our newsletter.